jltorresm/jltorresm.github.io/_drafts/2019-05-26-prog-fund-introduction.md

 # Introduction

-## Qué es computación?
+## What is computation?
 todo

-## Qué es informática?
+## What is Informatics?
 todo

-## Arquitectura básica de computadoras (componentes internos)
+## Basic internal structure of a computer.
 todo

-## Qué es lenguaje natural?
+## What is a natural language?
 todo

-## Qué es un lenguaje de programación
+## What is a programming language.
 todo

-## Qué operaciones básicas debe tener un lenguaje de programación
+## What are some of the basic operations of a programming language.
 todo

-## Enumere 10 lenguajes de programación.
+## A few programming languages and their purpose.
 todo

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].